pulumi/pulumi-hugo/themes/default/content/docs/intro/console/accounts.md

 This tab lets you manage the [access tokens](https://en.wikipedia.org/wiki/Access_token) used for logging into the Pulumi service.
 It provides a list of all the access tokens associated with your account, including a description and last used information for each token.

 When you run [`pulumi login`]({{< relref "/docs/reference/cli/pulumi_login" >}}) from the command line, you will be prompted for an access token.
-Once obtained, the access token logs you into the Pulumi Console and lets you interact with the Pulumi service and manage your stacks.
+Once obtained, the access token logs you into the Pulumi Service and lets you interact with the Pulumi service and manage your stacks.

 ![Access tokens](/images/docs/reference/service/access-tokens.png)